Information Line: (415) 558-9455

 If you are a non-profit or social service organization, we allow a limited number of participants to set up tables in available open spaces in our market for free.
 No for-profit businesses are allowed.
 Please stop by to talk with us at the market information tent or email us at firstname.lastname@example.org to sign up.

-Our generous farmers donate nearly 1,000 pounds of produce each market day for our most needy neighbors.
-We currently have a waiting list to collect donations from farmers on market days.
-You must be a community benefit organization to sign up.
-If you are given permission to collect on your requested day, you must obtain a badge illustrating your approved status.
+Our generous farmers donate hundreds of pounds of produce each market day for our most needy neighbors.
+If you are a community benefit organization you may submit a request to collect donations from farmers on market days.
+If you are given permission to collect on your requested day, you must obtain a badge showing your approved status and provide containers to farmers who agree to donate.
 You are required to take all donated items with you and dispose of unwanted items off site.

 Sure!
 Email us at email@example.com or send us a message here.

-If you have an existing business, you may download the Heart of the City Farmers' Market New Vendor Application.
-Once you have completed your application and included all the required documents, mail the application to:
+Please download and complete the Heart of the City Farmers' Market New Vendor Application.
+Once you have completed your application and attached all the required documents, mail the application to:

 Heart of the City Farmers' Market